BigBotherLinux/BigBother/README.md

 [feelafraidcomic.com](https://feelafraidcomic.com/60.php) - [@feel_afraid](https://twitter.com/feel_afraid)

-## Feature wishlist

-This is a list of features not yet implemented.

-- Add system font with only lower-case letters
-- "Start" button icon
-- Find out a way to set up a theme(the nix way).
-- Create a welcome-screen
-- New calamares module
-- Set up a script or a alias for updating or installing packages.
-User will have to dig into the nix config themselves, but at least they could get some pointers on where to begin.
-- Go over licenses to ensure all is ok

 ## Special thanks

 - Instagram @jfb_fit for making the logo
 - [SnowflakeOS](https://github.com/snowflakelinux/) for inspiration and versioning implementation
-- [calamares nixos extension](https://github.com/NixOS/calamares-nixos-extensions) for fork and inspiration
 - [Arc KDE theme](https://github.com/PapirusDevelopmentTeam/arc-kde) for inspiration on global theme implementation
 - ChatGPT/Claude for providing slop